To help teachers and parents adapt to home schooling children, we have put together some great resources to help the learning continue.

 Learning with the BBC: the BBC is offering its biggest education programme to help home-schooling parents.
 Its Learning at Home hub has a breakdown for Years 1-9 with resources ranging from help with specific subjects through to Bitesize advice about topics such as ‘how to study remotely’.
 It also has a whole area on the website for teachers offering practical support such as how to cope with Covid stress through to assembly videos and video resources to pass on to students.

-PE lessons with Joe Wicks: a welcome return by The Body Coach who will be relaunching his life PE lessons from Monday 11th January at 9am.
-They will be streamed on his YouTube channel.
+PE lessons with Joe Wicks: a welcome return by The Body Coach who relaunched his life PE lessons in January at 9am.
+They are streamed on his YouTube channel.

 Go Ape: the team at Go Ape is offering a range of free, printable activities that make outdoor learning at home easier.
 The resources are based around the treetop courses usually on offer at its 34 sites across the UK and the team will be adding more to their collection too.